Guild Wars 2 Classes Guide - Find Yourself The Perfect Profession!

 Most of the DPS focused builds use the Devastation spec, that’s responsible for summoning the aspect of Shiro Tagachi – a character very well-known from the first game.
 For tanking the best idea is to get Retribution and Herald.
 Herald is also great for supporting, especially combined with Salvation.

 That being said, if you never played Guild Wars 2 before and you’re planning to create your first character, we wouldn’t recommend starting with Revenant, as it’s one of the most difficult classes to pilot, especially for new players.
-Trying it out after you get some experience with the game is probably the better idea.
+Trying it out after you get some experience with the game is probably a better idea.
 However, when Revenant is piloted by a proficient player, this class is a force to be reckoned with.

 Guild Wars 2 classes guide